The Biggest '90s TV Teen Idols, Then and Now

-You can see Campbell in the 2020 Disney+ movie Clouds and the 2018 Dwayne Johnson disaster flick Skyscraper, but the big news for '90s kids is that she's also returning to the Scream franchise for the fifth film in the series, which came out in early 2022.
+You can see Campbell in the 2020 Disney+ movie Clouds and the 2018 Dwayne Johnson disaster flick Skyscraper, but the big news for '90s kids was that she returned to the Scream franchise for the fifth film in the series, which came out in early 2022.
 She also stars in the Netflix legal drama The Lincoln Lawyer.

 Will Smith: Then

 Will Smith was already famous as a rapper by the time his series The Fresh Prince of Bel-Air started airing in 1990.

 Will Smith: Now

 Smith is one of the most bankable actors of all time, but he hasn't forgotten his roots.
 He was a part of the Fresh Prince reunion special that premiered on HBO Max in 2020.
 He won his first Oscar in 2022 for his role in King Richard; unfortunately, the moment was somewhat soured by Smith leaving his seat earlier in the evening to slap host Chris Rock in retaliation for a joke the comedian made about his wife Jada Pinkett Smith.
 In 2022, he starred as an escaped slave in the period drama Emancipation.